 Home Based Business: A business use, customarily conducted entirely within the principal dwelling unit and carried on primarily by the inhabitants thereof, such use being clearly secondary to the use of the dwelling unit for living purposes, and which does not change the character of the dwelling unit nor the surrounding residential area.

 [RF: is this the same as Home Occupation?
 There are now building code requirements for these uses as to size and space.
-I see you have these applied in 60-E.]
+I see you have these applied in 60-E.] -- [there seems to be some specfic issue with the CEO and “Home Based Occupation”.
+What is the issue and how do we reach a definition that works for all? ]